IBM/gdsc-sdk/bash/docs/GuardiumConnectorApi.md

 ## guardiumConnectorUpdateStreaming

 Summary: Update streaming
 Description: Update streaming status into GI.
+(This API is called from GDP only)

 ### Example